 How a Practice Restriction Could Cost an Arizona Nurse Practitioner Their DEA Registration

-If an Arizona nurse practitioner is placed on probation by the Arizona Board of Nursing the probation can sometimes include a practice restriction that limits or completely stops the nurse practitioner from prescribing controlled substances for a period.
+Suppose the Arizona Board of Nursing has placed an Arizona nurse practitioner on probation.
+In that case, the probation can sometimes include a practice restriction that limits or completely stops the nurse practitioner from prescribing controlled substances for a period.

-These restrictions are generally reported to the Drug Enforcement Agency (“DEA”).
+These restrictions are generally reported to the Drug Enforcement Administration (“DEA”).
 The DEA may deny, suspend or revoke a practitioner’s DEA registration for the following reasons: